dojo/docs/dojox/mvc.rst

 :ref:`dojox/mvc/at <dojox/mvc/at>` typically used in in data-dojo-props so that a widget can synchronize its attribute with another dojo.Stateful.

-:ref:`dojox/mvc/StatefulModel <dojox/mvc/StatefulModel>` has been depricated.
+:ref:`dojox/mvc/StatefulModel <dojox/mvc/StatefulModel>` has been deprecated.

 * dojox/mvc/StatefulModel had several different features: